Blog Posts

 Fall brings cozy meals, seasonal treats, and nostalgic traditions, but for those in eating disorder recovery, it can also bring guilt and fear around food.
 This post explores how to enjoy autumn’s flavors while keeping a balanced recovery mindset.
 Learn simple ways to rebuild trust with food and find comfort in seasonal favorites without shame.

-Should you use a meal plan in ED recovery?
+Should you use a meal plan in Eating Disorder recovery?

 Meal plans can be a helpful tool in eating disorder recovery, but they’re not one-size-fits-all.
 This post explores when meal plans support healing and when they might hold you back, offering guidance on how to use structure safely, flexibly, and compassionately as you rebuild a healthy relationship with food.